[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ next ]

 parameters obtained in the fit to the HCP A state are, for zero vibrational

-angular momentum, included in the file avec_HCP_A.dat
+angular momentum, included in the file avec_HCP_A.dat.
+You can

 reproduce this calculation as follows

-We now proceed to describe a set of Perl
+We now proceed to describe a set of Perl scripts provided to

 facilitate the calculation of different observables of interest.
 The sample